vesoft-inc/nebula-docs/docs-2.0/8.service-tuning/load-balance.md

   +------------+
   ```

-3. The job ID is returned after running `SUBMIT JOB BALANCE DATA IN ZONE`.
-Run `SHOW JOB <job_id>` to check the status of the job.
+3. Run `SHOW JOB <job_id>` to check the status of the data balancing job.
+You can obtain the job ID after running `SUBMIT JOB BALANCE DATA IN ZONE` in the previous step.

   ```ngql
   nebula> SHOW JOB 2;